muzammilosman/GUI-Builder/README.md

-# GB
+# GUI Builder

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.0.0.
+The project is aimed to enable a drag and drop feature for static HTML elements and prepare a workspace.

 ## Development server